longyuewangdcu/Cross-Sentence-NMT/README.md

 # Cross-Sentence-NMT v1.0
 Cross Sentence Neural Machine Translation

-In this version, we introduce a cross-sentence context-aware approach to investigate the influence of historical contextual information on the performance of NMT.
-If you use the code, please cite <a href="https://arxiv.org/pdf/1704.04347.pdf">our paper</a>:
+In translation, considering the document as a whole can help to resolve ambiguities and inconsistencies.
+We propose a cross-sentence context-aware approach to investigate the influence of historical contextual information on the performance of NMT.
+If you use the code, please cite <a href="http://www.aclweb.org/anthology/D17-1301">our paper</a>:

 <pre><code>@InProceedings{Wang:2017:EMNLP,
   author    = {Wang, Longyue and Tu, Zhaopeng and Way, Andy and Liu Qun},